 Burl wood was first popularized in car manufacturing because of its beauty and ability to be steam-bent into complex curves.
 It is commonly used for decorative purposes such as steering wheel hubs, shift knobs, door panels, etc. but has also been used in the past to create entire dashboards.

 Burl wood is very popular for making high-end musical instruments.
 It’s often used to create the backs, sides, and necks of guitars, flutes, oboes, drums, and other popular instruments.
 The wood’s high quality and alluring aesthetic add a unique touch to these products.

 Burl wood can be found in a number of places; it isn’t just limited to forests or one species.
 It can, for example, sometimes be found in the parking lots of lumber yards.
 It’s also sold online on websites.
 Any kind of tree that gets stressed or has a deformity in its growth pattern can produce burls, no matter the age or size of the tree.
 Therefore, it’s possible to find burl wood in forests and even hidden away along sidewalks or a fence row.

 Burl wood can be identified by looking for a bumpy, rounded outgrowth on the tree that has no clear beginning or end to its growth pattern.
 They can be harvested from the ground or directly from a tree’s trunk.

-Another reason for its high price is because it’s not extremely easy to find and therefore more time-consuming to harvest.
+Another reason for its high price is that it’s not extremely easy to find and, therefore, more time-consuming to harvest.
 It’s a special type of wood that is very sought after by a wide range of people.
 In fact, Burls have become so valuable that poachers illegally cut down living trees, killing them in the process, to be able to get their hands on this valuable wood.

 Amboyna is the most expensive burl wood.
 It is considered a rare exotic wood native to Southeast Asia and countries that receive regular rainfall.
 This burl wood was also used for the first Rolls Royce dashboards.